nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/NRFCLOUD_AT_commands.rst

    :local:
    :depth: 2

-The following list contains nRF Cloud-related AT commands.
+The page describes nRF Cloud-related AT commands.

 .. _SLM_AT_NRFCLOUD: